bsimovic/bejn-shader-presets/README.md

 # Personal RetroArch shader collections
 This is a shader preset collection that I personally use when playing games.

-The goal is faithfulness to game developer intent while still being easy on the eyes.
+The goal is faithfulness to game developer intent while still being easy on the eyes

 It's a result of weeks of experimentation and the final look is something I am finally satisfied with.

 ## Usage
 Clone in `RETROARCH_DIR/shaders/shaders_slang` and load from the repo folder, for example: `RETROARCH_DIR/shaders/shaders_slang/bejn-shader-presets`.

 It's important that you get the path right because slang presets use relative paths.

 ## CRT
 The CRT presets use custom configured `ntsc-adaptive` and my own modified version of `crt-nobody` which is included in this repo.
 I have added an optional parameter that disables scanlines dynamically if source content display mode is 480i/576i (i.e. not 240p/288p).

 There are variants for each of the common AV interfaces (RF, Composite, S-Video and RGB SCART) and a 2-phase and 3-phase variant of each except RGB.